CGI product photography

 CGI for soft furnishings

 Here is an example of CGI product shots for soft furnishings.
 The client is a fabric print specialist and needed a way to show his product(s) in a real-life situation without having to go to the expense of printing fabric and having furniture upholstered.
 The solution was to create a generic sofa and cushion scene.
 Fabric patterns supplied by the client are applied.
-Working with the fabric designer we decided that a simply lit, studio-style scene, works well to show the product.
+Working with the fabric designer I decided that a simply lit, studio-style scene, works well to show the product.
 Once the lighting was set up it’s a simple process of switching out materials and making high resolution renders.